rwieruch/blog_robinwieruch_content/blog/react-server-actions-toast/index.md

 <ReadMore label="React Libraries" link="/react-libraries/" />

-# Return Toast Message from Server Action
+# Server Action with Toast Feedback

 To allow users to upvote, we need to define a Server Action inside our DAO file.
 This function will find the user and increment their upvote count for the in-memory array.
 To simulate real-world conditions, we'll add a slight delay before returning a response.